StudyFinder

 The objective of this cross sectional survey study is to describe the social and psychological outcomes of cancer survivors and characterize the disparities between rural and non-rural cancer survivors.
 We will collaborate will members of the Big 10 Cancer Research Consortium's Population Science Working Group to invite cancer survivors in rural and non-rural communities to complete one online survey, with each site targeting cancer survivors in their catchment areas.
 At Penn State, we will target recruitment to cancer survivors living in Pennsylvania.
 We plan to enroll 150 participants.
 It will take participants 30-40 minutes to complete the study and they will receive a $15 Amazon gift card for their time and effort.

-If eligible, study participants will be asked to complete one online survey about their experience as a cancer survivor.
-Potential participants will first complete a REDCap screening form, if eligible, they will view the consent form.
-If they provide consent, they can complete the survey.
-A member of the Penn State study team will call the participant to confirm eligibility and once confirmed, will issue a $15 Amazon e-gift card.
+Study participants will be asked to complete one online survey about their experience as a cancer survivor.
+A member of the Penn State study team will call the participant to confirm eligibility before sending a $15 Amazon e-gift card.
 The entire study should take between 30-40 minutes to complete.

 $15